Dans-labs/dariah/docs/Dux.md

 In Redux, the slices of the state are not sealed off from each other.
-In the end, there is one and only one reducer, that examines every dispatched action for its `type` property, and hands it over to a subfunction that has "subscribed" to handle actions for that type.
+In the end, there is one and only one reducer, that examines every dispatched action for its `type` property, and hands it over to a sub-reducer that has "subscribed" to handle actions for that type.
-It is prefectly possible that multiple subfunctions will deal with a single action.
+It is perfectly possible that multiple sub-reducers will deal with a single action.

 A good example is when a record is displayed with multiple detail records, displayed as a list of titles.
 There is a button "Open All" on the interface.